 Data is also shown for the percentage of patients waiting longer than 365 days for elective surgery in any urgency category.

 About hospital-initiated postponements

 The number of times a hospital initiates a postponement of a patient's scheduled elective surgery, per 100 scheduled admissions.
-The statewide target is to have 7 or less hospital initiated postponements per 100 scheduled admissions.
+The statewide target has not been finalised for FY 2021/22 at the date of publication.

 Sometimes hospitals need to postpone elective surgery.
 This is because demand for emergency services is unpredictable and patients who attend hospitals with life threatening illnesses take priority over patients needing elective surgery.

 - Data source: Elective Surgery Information System (ESIS).
 Data extracted 18 October 2021